tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_2.md

 The silence between us is suffocating, a tangible presence in the cramped tunnel.

-From above, the chilling, guttural moans of the reanimated soldiers begin to filter through the earth.
-Their sounds are relentless – a chorus of inhuman snarls and ragged breaths that seem to claw at the very air around us.
+I hum a tune under my breath, trying to distract myself from the oppressive atmosphere of the tunnel and the haunting moans that seem to claw at the very air around us.

-Eventually, the sniper is the first to break the silence.
+For a long time, the sniper remains silent, her expression unreadable as she listens to the faint hum.
+Finally, she speaks, her voice low, cutting through the melody.
+"What song is that?" she asks.

+"Just a song I heard on the radio," I shrug.

+"It's...nice," she admits reluctantly.

+After another brief silence, she speaks again.
 "Why did you save me?" she whispers, her eyes not meeting mine.

 I ponder her question.
 "I don't know," I admit.
 "Maybe because, in that moment, you were just another person trying to survive.
 Like me."